Introduction to Alpha and Beta Testing

 Understanding Beta Testing

 This phase helps the developing segment to gain user-level feedback on the software shared.
-After completion of alpha testing the beta testing process comes into role.
+After completion of alpha testing, the beta testing process comes into role.
 Here the whole software will be available for use to some set of external users. here the software version initially shared with users is called a beta version.
 Only this version of testing allows the use of real-time users in their real-time environment.

-This segment of testing assists to wrap the segment where the testing of the application for its corresponding classified set of environments can be tested.
-Beta releases build it to ease where a large number of applications on the test machines can be tested with ease and their errors can be flexibly determined and fixed.
+This segment of testing assists in wrapping the segment where the testing of the application for its corresponding classified set of environments can be tested.
+Beta releases build it to ease where a large number of applications on the test machines can be tested with ease, and their errors can be flexibly determined and fixed.
 These selections of test groups in the beta level can be accomplished according to company needs.
 Like either a smaller sample test group can be invited by the developer company or make it open for any user in the company, this acts as a great cost-saving scenario because a couple of major fixes can be easily determined in this phase.

 Advantages of Alpha and Beta Testing